lizmat/IRC-Client/docs/01-basics.md

 event handler; we handled it
 * `Promise`: when the Promise is `.kept`, use its value for the .reply, unless it's a `Nil`. **Note:** you cannot return `$.NEXT` here.
-* Any other value: it will be given to message object's `.reply` method if it has one, or ignored if it doesn't.
+* Any other value: mark the event as handled and don't pass it further.
+The returned value will be given to message object's `.reply` method if it has one, or ignored if it doesn't.
 For `irc-to-me` message objects, this means the value will be sent back to the sender of the original message